Doctor of Musical Arts (DMA) Handbook

 Lecture-Recital

 The Lecture-Recital is the final recital for the DMA in performance areas.
-It includes the lecture document.
-The defense of the document is scheduled with your advisory committee to be held after the Lecture-Recital.
+It includes the lecture document, which is approved as outlined on page 20.
+The defense of the document is scheduled with your advisory committee, generally held after the Lecture-Recital.

 The Lecture-Recital should be between 70 and 80 minutes in length, including the intermission, normally with a minimum of 30 minutes’ performance time.
 The music should be new to the student and should include at least one major work.
 The candidate should be the principal performer and lecturer.